scotthlee/cadeau/README.md

 # Kudos
 ## Optimizing case definitions for public health
+Kudos helps epidemiologists, statisticians, and other data-savvy public health practitioners build better case definitions.

 ### Overview
 Public health case definitions often take the form of predictive checklists.
-The WHO, for example, defines [influenza-like illness](https://www.who.int/teams/global-influenza-programme/surveillance-and-monitoring/case-definitions-for-ili-and-sari) (ILI) as an acute respistoray infection with fever, cough, and an onset in the past 10 days; and the CDC defines a probable case of [pertussis (whooping cough)](https://ndc.services.cdc.gov/case-definitions/pertussis-2020/) as the presence of paroxysms of coughing, inspiratory whoop, post-coughing vomiting, or apnea for at least 2 weeks (or fewer than 2 weeks with exposure to a known case).
-Whether for clinical or surveillance use, these kinds of checklists are often
+The WHO, for example, defines [influenza-like illness](https://www.who.int/teams/global-influenza-programme/surveillance-and-monitoring/case-definitions-for-ili-and-sari) (ILI) as an acute respistoray infection with fever, cough, and an onset in the past 10 days; and the CDC defines a probable case of [pertussis (whooping cough)](https://ndc.services.cdc.gov/case-definitions/pertussis-2020/) as the presence of paroxysms of coughing, inspiratory whoop, post-coughing vomiting, or apnea for at least 2 weeks (or fewer than 2 weeks with exposure to a known case.
+In public health, case definitions are most often used for reporting and surveillance, but (when appropriately developed) they may also be used in clinical medicine, for example, as screening rules for deciding when patients with a suspected illness should receive confirmatory testing, or as criteria for issuing a diagnosis when confirmatory testing is unavailable.

-Kudos is a Python package that helps epidemiologists, statisticians, and other data-savvy public health practitioners build better case definitions.
+The usual method for developing public health case definitions is by expert consensus, where a panel of physicians, epidemiologists, and other public health practitioners jointly decides on the structure, content, and application of a new rule.
+Because of their logical form, though, case definitions can also be approached as a kind of mathematical optimization problem, where the goal is to figure out which combination of symptoms best separates cases from non-cases.
+In this case, cases would be defined by their results on a gold-standard lab test for the disease (e.g., PCR or bacterial culture), and "best" would be defined by some measure of classification performance (e.g., accuracy or F-score) relative to the test results.

 ### Methods supported
 Kudos supports three combinatorial optimization methods: linear programming (Zhang et al. 2021); nonlinear programming; and brute-force search (Reses et al. 2021).
-The first two methods are good for quickly finding the optimal definition based on your data, and the third method is good for exploring the full range of possible definitions.
+The first two methods are good for quickly finding a near-optimal definition based on your data, and the third method is good for exploring the full range of possible definitions.

 ## Getting Started